 2. Make sure you can see people

-Request people to switch their video on.
-You may not be able to feed off the energy in the room in quite the same way as before, but making sure you can see everyone is the next best thing.
+Ask people to switch their video on.
+You may not be able to feed off the energy in the room in quite the same way as in person, but making sure you can see everyone is the next best thing.
 Take care to look for visual cues from your audience during your presentation, especially raised hands or confused looks.
 And just as you normally would, be sure to address those questions and concerns directly as you go along.
 Being visible on screen will also keep your listeners alert and concentrating on your content.

 When presenting slides, you can often lose view of your audience after you share your screen, which can be very off putting.
 Do a practice run through and tweak the settings on the video conferencing platform you are using to make sure you can at least see a few people.